pizza-to-the-polls/power-the-polls/Readme.md

 ### Dependencies

+#### APIs

-This project currently has two external dependencies: [ActionKit](https://ptp.actionkit.com/admin/) which is used to provide the marketing and chase functionality and [SmartyStreets](https://account.smartystreets.com/), which is used for address autocomplete and data augmentation.
-Both of these pieces could be replaced with similar products with minimal disruption.
+> Both of these pieces could be replaced with similar products with minimal disruption.

+1. [ActionKit](https://ptp.actionkit.com/admin/), which is used to provide the marketing and chase functionality
+2. [SmartyStreets](https://account.smartystreets.com/), which is used for address autocomplete and data augmentation.

 ## `/power-the-polls-form`